Last update: 16 January 2023

 A drone - insofar as it contains a radio transmitter and/or receiver - constitutes radio equipment.
 As such it is subject to the Telecommunications Act.
 Questions relating to frequencies fall within OFCOM's area of responsibility.
 Further information:

 The use of transponders is only possible in certain cases.
-Please read the FOCA document provided:
+Please read the FOCA document on this subject below:

 H. FLIGHT RESTRICTIONS